gary-archer/oauth.cloudnative.deployment/README.md

 ./1-create-cluster.sh
 ```

-Then create SSL certificates for inside and outside the cluster:
+Then create external SSL certificates and set up a Private PKI for inside the cluster:

 ```bash
 ./2-create-certs.sh